The best family movies: 36 classic films that’ll appeal to kids and adults alike in November 2024

 A pre-Anchorman Will Ferrell delivers his most endearing performance as a human who was raised as one of Santa’s elves, and then travels to New York to meet his biological father (a gruff James Caan).

 It’s a winningly offbeat fish-out-of-water tale that combines comedy, romance and plenty of Christmas spirit to create an immensely uplifting festive concoction.
-There’s a reason Elf instantly found itself on the list of the best Christmas movies alongside the likes of It’s a Wonderful Life, Home Alone and The Muppet Christmas Carol.
+There’s a reason Elf instantly found itself on the list of the best Christmas movies alongside the likes of It’s a Wonderful Life, Home Alone, and The Muppet Christmas Carol.

 Enchanted (2007)

-Giselle gets a proposition from Prince Edward in Enchanted.
+Giselle gets a proposition from Prince Edward in Enchanted

-Life really is a fairytale in Enchanted.
-(Image credit: Walt Disney Studios)
+Life really is a fairy tale in Enchanted (Image credit: Walt Disney Studios)

-Where to watch: Disney Plus (US); Disney Plus (UK)
+Hulu and Disney Plus (US); Disney Plus (UK)

 Alongside its extremely lucrative Star Wars and Marvel franchises, the Disney of the 21st century also has a profitable sideline revisiting its cartoon classics (Aladdin, Beauty and the Beast, The Lion King, Pinocchio etc) in live-action.
 The post-modern Enchanted, however, takes a more direct route by bringing together hand-drawn animation and human actors in one movie.

 The story sees a traditional Disney princess transported into our world, where she learns that modern-day New York is every bit as scary (and wondrous) as her magical kingdom.
 The ever-brilliant Amy Adams is, well, enchanting as the three-dimensional version of the naively optimistic Giselle, while the self-aware script has fun poking fun at the clichés of the Disney brand.
+Disney Plus magicked up a sequel, Disenchanted, in 2022.

 ET: The Extra-Terrestrial (1982)

-Elliott and ET phone home in ET.
+Elliott and ET phone home in ET

-ET and Elliott "phone home" in Steven Spielberg's classic.
-(Image credit: Universal)
+ET and Elliott "phone home" in Steven Spielberg's classic (Image credit: Universal)

 The latter half of Steven Spielberg’s career has been dominated by serious dramas and more grown-up fare but in his earlier days he was the best family movie director out there.

 Never has that been more evident than in ET, his modern-day fairytale about a kid who meets an alien accidentally left behind on the outskirts of a small American town.
 Spielberg’s genius shines through in the way he keeps you completely invested in the friendship between a 10-year-old boy and an extra-terrestrial with a flashlight for a finger.
 Cynics may claim that the director overplays the schmaltz in an emotional final act, but whether you’re eight, 18 or 80, it’s easy to see why ET was the most lucrative film of all-time until Spielberg’s own Jurassic Park roared into theaters a decade later.
+Find out how ET compares to the rest of the director's filmography in Steven Spielberg movies ranked.

 Freaky Friday (2003)